liveahero-wiki/liveahero-wiki.github.io/_posts/2024-10-21-community-survey-2024.md

 * Videos need english subtitle
   * <span class="comment">Cannot agree more on this</span>
 * Official livestream with game producers
-  * <span class="comment">Among games of similar genre, so far only Crave Saga has official livestream where game producer showed his face
+  * <span class="comment">Among games of similar genre, so far only Crave Saga has official livestream where the game producer showed his face (<span class="masked">along with some Gogo boys</span>).
   * <span class="comment">I think LifeWonders can consider inviting a few official artists to join the livestream.
 Maybe everyone would just use Vtuber model instead of showing their real face ([Kinoshita Jiroh does that a lot](https://www.youtube.com/@kinoshita_jiroh/about))</span>
 * Gameplay livestream
 * More voice actor’s performance like podcast